Question: "What does the Bible say about protection?"Recommended Resource:

 Understand, however, that although God has the ability to deliver us out of every physical calamity or trouble, it may not be His will to do so.
 Sometimes He uses these trials to purify us.
 At these times, we should “count it pure joy” because by allowing such trials, God tests our faith to develop more faith so that we persevere and grow to maturity and Christ-likeness (James 1:2-3).
 Protecting us from such trials would not be beneficial to us.

 We may think that if God really wanted to protect us, He would provide wealth and ease in this life.
-But God does not always protect us from the consequences of bad financial decisions or our lack of diligence in working.
+But God does not always protect us from generally bad economic conditions, the consequences of bad financial decisions or management on our part or that of others, or the consequences of our own lack of diligence in working.
 “Make it your ambition to lead a quiet life, to mind your own business and to work with your hands, just as we told you” (1 Thessalonians 4:11).
 God made Solomon extremely wealthy because his attitude toward wealth was much less than his desire for God’s wisdom and knowledge.
 As Solomon walked in sin and adultery, his wealth was destroyed.
 Ultimately, God uses wealth to lift up some and bring down others, all of which is part of His protection of His own.

 “Praise the LORD.
 Blessed is the man who fears the LORD, who finds great delight in his commands.
 Wealth and riches are in his house, and his righteousness endures forever” (Psalm 112:1, 3).
 “The LORD sends poverty and wealth; he humbles and he exalts” (1 Samuel 2:7)